 Did you know that a headboard can provide heat insulation, keep your pillow off the ground, and protect your bedroom wall’s integrity?
 A tufted headboard adds style to your bedroom, but what if I said you could make that yourself for as little as $100?
-Learn how to make an upholstered tufted headboard and how to choose the best materials for it.
+Learn how to create an upholstered tufted headboard and how to choose the best materials for it.

 What Does Tufted Mean?